basxsoftwareassociation/bread/docs/source/index.rst

 Welcome to |project|'s documentation!
 =====================================

+.. warning:: This documentation is work in progress

 |project| is a framework which helps building Django based database applications.
 |project| itself does not assume anything about the data model of your application.
 Instead it tries to provide common abstractions, shortcus and APIs which can be used